 I am glad we have had an end to Dar Es Salaam, Tanzania.

 We made it!
 YAY!!!

 As I’ve said before, our troubles and trials may not be the same as others who go there, but we have had a rough and challenging time.
 Others who visit Tanzania may have a wonderful experience, and I’d hope to go back and have a better experience sometime in the future – just not now!

 I welcome our arrival to Kenya as I sit alone in the garden overlooking the Indian Ocean at dinner with a drink.
-I pray things get better than they have been for the past few weeks.
+I pray that things will get better than they have been for the past few weeks.